nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 ```
          _________________________________________________________________________________________
      Noted.
 I've removed this ingredient:
-	 salt, amount is: 50 expiring on 31st of Octoboer 2019
+	 salt, amount is: 50 expiring on 31st of October 2019
 	 Now you have 14 ingredients in the list.
          _________________________________________________________________________________________
 ```

 #### 3.3.3 Finding Ingredient

-To find an ingredient from the IngredientsList, user needs to execute command below:
+To find an ingredient from the `Fridge`, user needs to execute command below:

 Format: `find` `INGREDIENT_NAME`